technology-outreach-hawaii/technology-outreach-hawaii.github.io/_posts/2022-11-14-web-development-workshop.md

 <br/>

 Each workshop will feature the same content, so please sign up for only 1 course in the week as limited space is available.
-Registration closes on December 10, 2022 and is on a first-sign-up, first-served basis.
-Students are asked to bring their own laptops to this event.
+Registration closes on December 10, 2022 and is on a first-sign-up, first-served basis. <strong>Students are asked to bring their own laptops to this event</strong>.

 <div class="post-center">
 <a href="https://bit.ly/icsparkw" target="_blank" class="post-link"><button class="post-button">SIGN UP HERE</button></a>